elizajames/WLCB_draft/pages/Minutes/1892-1893/1892_1893_complete_minutes.md

 --struck the answering chord in our heaarts.
 Miss Reese also read to us: "In the Garden at Swainston."

-Miss Grace then read, in place of Mrs. [Eliza W.] Hoblitzell, who was not able to be present with us, an Article from "English Stems," by a Mr. Ward, written in 1853.
+Miss Grace then read, in place of Mrs. [Priscilla Paca] Hoblitzell, who was not able to be present with us, an Article from "English Stems," by a Mr. Ward, written in 1853.
 He wrote of "Events in Greece"; and, in that connection, spoke of the "noble pilgrim" to Greece of thirty years before, and of the motives which inspired his sacrifice to that struggling nation.
 But he tells us that "ignorance of Byron is now considered a becoming thing;

 [203]